-Recommended prerequisites: MTT105/F01 Logistics, MTTN01 Logistics in the Building Process or minimum 3 years of experience working with logistics.
+Recommended prerequisites: MTT105/F01 Logistics, MTTN01 Logistics in the Building Process, VBRN40 Preparedness and Planning or minimum 3 years of experience working with logistics and/or disaster management.

 Assessment: To qualify for a final grade, the student must have completed a compulsory project and cases.
-Evaluation of course
+Evaluation of course performance is based on the project and participation in class.
+Parts: 2